RadicalZephyr/bitburner-todos/BITNODE_START.md

 ### Harvest

-Growing a harvest task can work the same way up until the number of chunks reaches maximum ovelap.
+Growing a harvest task can work the same way up until the number of chunks reaches maximum overlap.
 To keep growing it after that, you need to start increasing the size of each batch which doesn't fit neatly into the organization of the way we allocate memory.